 This does; however, depend on your user experience trends and how they interact with your business.
 Using google analytics, you can see if the majority of your users are mobile dominate, or if they are using larger platforms to view your website and content.

-There we have it, five design trends that will improve your marketing strategy in 2022.
 What are your needs for the new year?
 Let us know so we can help further your marketing efforts forward and start 2022 with a visualized approach to your next marketing campaign!